 You can read the whole story in Genesis 1-3.
 I’m going to pick out one moment that I think is most relevant to this question.
 You probably know that after God created the male and female Adam, God placed them in the Garden of Eden and charged them to keep the Garden.
 It was a paradise, with weather so perfect they did not need clothes.
 All the animals were their friends, and there were all kinds of delicious fruits ready for the picking (literally).
 And God commanded them to be fruitful and multiply.
 In other words, start making babies.
 Life was perfect in every way you can imagine.
-God only gave them one rule: don’t eat from the Tree of Knowledge of Good and Evil.
+God only gave them one rule: Don’t eat from the Tree of Knowledge of Good and Evil.
 If you do, you will die.

-And isn’t it interesting that preachers of the Prosperity Gospel are using the exact same temptation?
+Isn’t it interesting that preachers of the Prosperity Gospel are using the exact same temptation?
 “Join us, give us 10% of your income, and we will show you how to reach your full potential as little gods.”

 Context: How does it compare with the rest of the Bible?

 They ate the fruit, traditionally believed to be an apple.
 They knew they were naked.
 Their innocence was gone, they were banished from the Garden, and they eventually died.
 According to the Prosperity Gospel, this is when they lost their status as gods.
 But Good News!
 Jesus won it back for us.
 So when you receive him as your Lord and Savior, you are born again into the god-class of beings.
-I should say I don’t know that all Prosperity preachers teach this, but a significant number teach either that or something in its image and likeness.
-To me, a doctrine like this could only come from the Prosperity Gospel.

 There is little if anything to suggest that Adam and Eve were created as little gods but lost that status in the Fall.
 You can’t lose something you never had.
 So the next question is, what does the rest of the Bible say about equality with God?
 First of all, I have never encountered the phrase “god-class of beings” anywhere in the Bible.
 I can’t think of anyone in the Bible who was ever called equal to God except Jesus.
 But in thinking about the Bible as a whole, there are several stories in the Bible of people who tried to claim god-like status.
 Aside from Jesus, how did that work out for them?
 Not very well.